ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   Connections within a Connection Group.
 This is not a strict requirement.
   The default is to not have this option.

-* Suggest a timeout to the peer:
+* Suggest a timeout to the RemoteEndpoint:
   This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
   This property applies to Connections and Connection Groups.
 This is not a